 Like many others, White couldn’t understand what anyone thought could have been gained by the break-in.
 “A good clipping service would have provided the Committee to Re-Elect with more information than any number of wiretaps,” he marvels.

-The 1972 Presidential election was a 520-17 electoral-vote blowout, the biggest since 1936, with a popular vote margin of 23 points.
+The 1972 Presidential election was a 520-17 electoral-vote blowout, the biggest since 1936, with a percentage gap of 23 points in the popular vote.
 White, however, thought those margins could have gone wider without Watergate garnering so much press attention in the final months:

 Had it not been for Watergate, it is quite possible that Richard Nixon’s margin would have been increased by another three or four million votes – that, indeed, his stunning 61-38 victory might have gone as high as 65-35, for a record that might never again be approached in American two-party history.
 The Watergate affair blew that opportunity.